-Literature has defined customer satisfaction as a form of customer evaluation of product service.
-Oliver (1997) described it as "a judgement that a product, or service feature, or the product or service itself, provides a pleasurable level of consumption-related fulfilment, including levels of under or over fulfilment".
+Literature has defined customer satisfaction as a form of customer evaluation of a product/service.
+Oliver (1997, cited in Ali et al., 2018) described it as "a judgement that a product, or service feature, or the product or service itself, provides a pleasurable level of consumption-related fulfilment, including levels of under or over fulfilment".
 During the evaluation process, customers use the cues in the physical environment of the services.
 Accordingly, their decision to visit the service depends on the result of the evaluation.
-As been stated by the researchers like Bloemer &

-Ruyter (1998) and Cronin et al. (2000) that satisfaction is highly related to the store choice, if the physical environment meets or exceed expectation, the customers will be satisfied (Nair, 2017).
+As been stated by the researchers like Bloemer and Ruyter (1998) as well as Cronin et al. (2000) that satisfaction is highly related to the store choice, if the physical environment meets or exceed expectation, the customers will be satisfied (Nair, 2017).
 Therefore, managers must create a physical environment that will satisfy customers (Ali & Amin, 2014).

 A great number of researchers have confirmed the effect of atmospherics on customer satisfaction.
-For example, Park et al. (2019) found substantive (e.g. decor, smell, ambience, and design) and communicative (e.g. employee's behaviour and appearance as well as employee and customer interaction) servicescape influence hotel's customer's satisfaction.
-The study of Ladhari, Souiden, & Dufour (2017) showed that the service environment significantly affects emotional satisfaction in utilitarian service settings.
+For example, J. Y. Park et al. (2019) found substantive (e.g. décor, smell, ambience and design) and communicative (e.g. employee's behaviour and appearance as well as employee and customer interaction) servicescape influence hotel's customer's satisfaction.
+The study of Ladhari, Souiden, and Dufour (2017) showed that the service environment significantly affects emotional satisfaction in utilitarian service settings.
 Another research also found that servicescape (e.g. the composition of condition, functionality, cleanliness, and aesthetic characteristics) has an effect on customer satisfaction in the coffee shop (Shen & Bae, 2018).
-Yoo (2016) also found that servicescape (e.g aesthetics, cleanliness, pleasance, and space) affected customer satisfaction in the franchise coffee shop.
-Thus, this study hypothesized that the atmospherics of the coffee shop (e.g facility aesthetic, ambient condition, spatial layout, and social interaction) positively influence customer satisfaction in the coffee shop.
+According to Yoo (2016) also found that servicescape (e.g aesthetics, cleanliness, pleasance, and space) affected customer satisfaction in the franchise coffee shop.
+Thus, this study hypothesized that the atmospherics of the coffee shop (e.g facility aesthetic, ambient condition, spatial layout, and social) positively influence customer satisfaction in the coffee shop.

-H1: The atmospheric of the coffee shop has a positive influence on customer satisfaction.
+Hypothesis 1.
+The atmospheric of the coffee shop has a positive influence on customer satisfaction.